jwetzell/aas/README.md

-# Explorations in interacting with an All American Scoreboard 8000
+## Explorations in interacting with an [All American Scoreboards 8000](https://www.allamericanscoreboards.com/8000-series/)